 - Lace Patterns: 6.0 to 8.0mm

 As you can see from the above information, the size recommendations are not very specific.
 They come in ranges.
-Hence, experts propose that it’s best to have a small trial project or try out a particular needle or hook size before proceeding with your project.
+Hence, it’s best to have a small trial project or try out a particular needle or hook size before proceeding with your project.

-By doing so, you can check whether or not you could achieve the texture, tension, or quality you're aiming for, so you can change into either a smaller or larger gauge.
+You can check whether or not you can achieve the texture, tension, or quality you're aiming for, so you can change into either a smaller or larger gauge.
 This way, you won’t waste any yarn because of a failed project.

 Now that you know what is worsted weight yarn and how to identify it, you're assured that you'll get the right type for your project.
-However, shopping for worsted yarns or any yarn for that matter can be overwhelming, especially if you’re a beginner.
+However, shopping for worsted yarns or any yarn can be overwhelming, especially if you’re a beginner.
+You’ll find multiple brands, and expectedly, there are high-quality and low-quality ones.
+As such, below are some of the most popular and established worsted yarn brands:

 - Lion Brand